tthoma24/lambda-s3-sftp/README.md

 The following environment variables MUST be set:

-    SSH_HOST - the host address of the destination SFTP server SSH_PORT - the port number (NB this must be set, there is no default) SSH_USERNAME - the SSH account username
+    SSH_HOST - the host address of the destination SFTP server SSH_USERNAME - the SSH account username
-    SSH_PASSWORD - the SSH account password
+    SSH_PASSWORD - the SSH account password, OR SSH_PRIVATE_KEY - path to a private key file, in 'bucket:key' format

 The following environment variables MAY be set:

+    SSH_PORT - the port number (defaults to 22)
-    SSH_DIR - if set, the files will be uploaded to the specified SFTP directory
+    SSH_DIR - if set, the files will be uploaded to the specified directory